aginies/virtui-manager/FEATURES.md

 - Enable/disable password protection
 - Set password for graphics access
 - Apply graphics settings (disabled when VM is running)
+- When switching from Spice to VNC: If other SPICE-related devices (channels, audio, QXL video) are detected, the user is prompted to remove them for a clean switch.
+This process automatically removes SPICE channels and USB redirection, changes SPICE audio to 'none', and converts QXL video to 'virtio'.
+A default VNC graphics device is added if no other graphics device exists after removal.

 ### TPM Configuration
 - Select TPM model (tpm-crb, tpm-tis, or none)